appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 - Regularly push your Appsmith changes to the remote repository.

-- Communicate with your teammates before making any changes to ensure coordination.

-For more information, see [Resolve Merge Conflicts in Git](/advanced-concepts/version-control-with-git/guides/resolve-merge-conflicts-in-git).

-## Regularly Update Changes

-Keep your local repository up-to-date with changes from the remote counterpart to minimize conflicts and ensure smooth collaboration.

 - Pull changes frequently to incorporate updates from the remote repository into your local branch.
 You can do this by clicking on the **Pull icon** at the bottom left corner.

 - Merge changes from the `master` branch regularly into the `feature` branch to keep it updated with the latest developments.
 You can do this by clicking on the **Merge icon** at the bottom left and merging changes from the `master` branch to the `feature` branch.

+- Communicate with your teammates before making any changes to ensure coordination.

+For more information, see [Resolve Merge Conflicts in Git](/advanced-concepts/version-control-with-git/guides/resolve-merge-conflicts-in-git).

 ## Storing secrets